78B-7-404. Dating violence orders--Ex parte dating violence protective orders--Modification of orders--Service of process--Duties of the court

 (ii) determines that, under the circumstances, providing service of process on the respondent is in the best interests of the petitioner.

-(10) A district court may modify or vacate a protective order under this part after notice and hearing, if the petitioner:
+(9) A court may modify or vacate a protective order under this part after notice and hearing, if the petitioner:

 (a) is personally served with notice of the hearing, as provided in the Utah Rules of Civil Procedure, and appears before the court to give specific consent to the modification or vacation of the provisions of the protective order; or